swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-4-reproduce-the-experiment-with-dvc/index.md

 ### Setup the DVC pipeline stages

-Each step of the experiment will be stored as a DVC stage.

-A pipeline is a set of stages that are executed in a specific order based on the dependencies between the stages (deps and outs).

-The pipeline will be executed by `dvc repro` to reproduce the experiment.
+A DVC pipeline is a set of stages that are executed in a specific order based on the dependencies between the stages (deps and outs).
+The `dvc repro` command executes the pipeline to reproduce the experiment.

+In the following sections, each step of the experiment will be converted into a stage of a DVC pipeline.
-Each `dvc stage add` command will create a new stage in the `dvc.yaml` file.
+The `dvc stage add` command creates a new stage in the pipeline.
+This stage will be added to the `dvc.yaml` file that describes the pipeline.

-The `dvc.yaml` file can also be edited manually.
+This file can also be edited manually.

-Store the command to prepare the dataset in DVC.
+The `dvc stage add` accepts some options:
+- `-n` specifies the name of the stage;
+- `-p` specifies the parameters of the stage (referenced in the `params.yaml` file);
+- `-d` specifies the dependencies of the stage;
+- `-o` specifies the outputs of the stage;
+- `--metrics-no-cache` specifies the metrics of the stage (not cached by DVC);
+- `--plots-no-cache` specifies the plots of the stage (not cached by DVC).

+As parameters are an important part of the experiment, they are versioned in a `params.yaml` file.
+DVC keeps track of these parameters and of the corresponding results.

+Dependencies and outputs are files or directories that are used or produced by the stage.
+If any of these files change, DVC will re-run the command of the stage when using `dvc repro`.

 #### `prepare` stage

-Store the command to prepare the experiment data in DVC.
+Run the following command to add a new stage called _prepare_ that prepares the dataset.

 ```sh
 dvc stage add -n prepare \